-As we have discussed with and and an analysis of your staff, we are including information in response to Questions 3, 4, 5, 7, and 8 in this initial submission.
+As we have discussed with sectors and sectors, of your staff, we are including information in response to Questions 3, 4, 5, 7, and 8 in this initial submission.
 We will provide additional responses in 2024 for the remaining questions and data requests.
 We also thank your team for their understanding the rationale for refining the dates covered by your inquiry to include the years 2019 - 2022.